European shares pick up ahead of crucial Greece talks

 * K+S surges after Potash offer, supports DAX

-* Tesco top FTSEurofirst gainer after sales beat forecasts (Uppdates with closing prices)
+* Tesco top FTSEurofirst gainer after sales beat forecasts (Update with optimism over Greece, adds details)

 By Alistair Smout and Lionel Laurent